 Had Banff not become famous for its beauty, it must have become famous for its hot springs, which are amongst the most important of this continent.
-The chief springs have a total flow of about a million gallons a day, and issue from the ground the year round at a temperature ranging from 78 to 112 degrees Februaheit.
+The chief springs have a total flow of about a million gallons a day, and issue from the ground the year round at a temperature ranging from 78 to 112 degrees Fahrenheit.
 Winter makes no difference to the temperature of the water.
-The chief conwater.
-The chief con-stituents are calcium sulphate or gypsum, calcium bicarbonate, calcium and magnesium sul-phate, and their therapeutic value is very The springs, which are also radioactive, have been developed by the erection at two of them of bath houses and swimming pools.
+The chief constituents are calcium sulphate or gypsum, calcium bicarbonate, and magnesium sulphate, and their therapeutic value is very high.
+The springs, which are also radio-active, have been developed by the erection at two of them of bath houses and swimming pools.